The new for 2020 CT5 replaced the CTS and is designed to compete with the Audi A4, BMW 3 Series, and Mercedes-Benz C-Class.

-The CT5 drives well, thanks to its taut and agile handling, and the ride is on the firm side.
+The CT5 drives well, thanks to its taut and agile handling.

 The uplevel choice is a 3.0-liter turbocharged V6.

-Both are paired with a 10-speed automatic transmission that tends to delay upshifting, in turn making the engine rev more than it needs to.
+Both are paired with a 10-speed automatic transmission that tends to delay upshifts.

-Standard active safety features include FCW and city-speed AEB with pedestrian detection.
+Standard safety systems include forward collision warning and city-speed automatic emergency braking with pedestrian detection.

 Wireless Android Auto and Apple CarPlay connectivity and Cadillac's Super Cruise advanced driver assistance system were new for 2021.
 News for 2022 includes a high-performance Blackwing version, which comes with a 668-hp 6.2-liter supercharged V8 and is available with a six-speed manual transmission or 10-speed automatic.